 You can also find job advertisements in local and national newspapers in Germany.
 There are nationwide job ads on Wednesdays and Saturdays in the Süddeutsche Zeitung, the Frankfurter Allgemeine Zeitung, the Frankfurter Rundschau, as well as Die Zeit daily.
 You can find these newspapers in your local library every day, so there is no need to purchase them.

 You can also get to know about interesting companies and job vacancies at job fairs or companies' open house days.
 There, you have the opportunity to get in direct contact with the companies.
-You can find some relevant tips here.
-And here is a list of various job fairs and the date they take place.
+You can find some relevant tips on absolventa.de and a list of various job fairs and the date they take place on berufsstart.de.
 In larger cities, regular job fairs are specifically held for refugees.

 There are plenty of counselling centres where you can seek support in your job hunting.
 You can find counselling services in your area, for example, at the Youth Migration Service ("Jugendmigrationsdienste" or JMD) and Migration Counselling for Adults ("Migrationsberatungen für Erwachsene ").
 The staff there speak many languages.